alex-sokolov2011/quick-repo-folder-copy/README.md

 ## Feedback and Support

-If you have any questions or suggestions, feel free to open an issue on the [GitHub repository](https://github.com/alex-sokolov2011/quick-repo-folder-copy).
+If you have any questions or suggestions, feel free to open an issue on this repository.

 ## License